LucDemortier/LucDemortier.github.io/_posts/2016-07-26-PerformanceMetrics.md

 Case 1: Balanced, high-statistics dataset, with class-1 scores mostly above class-0 scores

-{% maincolumn "assets/img/blog/008_ConfusionMatrix/trends_5000_5000_01.png" "The recall and queue rate both decrease, whereas the precision increases.
+{% maincolumn "assets/img/blog/008_ConfusionMatrix/trends_5000_5000_01.png" "Figure 8.
+The recall and queue rate both decrease, whereas the precision increases.
 As noted previously, if the classifier threshold is chosen such that queue rate equals prevalence, precision will equal recall." %}

 Case 2: Balanced, high-statistics dataset, with class-1 scores mostly *below* class-0 scores

-{% maincolumn "assets/img/blog/008_ConfusionMatrix/trends_5000_5000_10.png" "Compared to Case 1 the recall is still decreasing with threshold, but the precision is now decreasing instead of increasing.
+{% maincolumn "assets/img/blog/008_ConfusionMatrix/trends_5000_5000_10.png" "Figure 9.
+Compared to Case 1 the recall is still decreasing with threshold, but the precision is now decreasing instead of increasing.
 The baselines are now <em>above</em> their corresponding metrics, indicating that the classifier is misleading." %}

 Case 3: Balanced, low-statistics dataset, with class-1 scores mostly above class-0 scores

-{% maincolumn "assets/img/blog/008_ConfusionMatrix/trends_0020_0020_01.png" "The curves are essentially the same as for Case 1, but with pronounced statistical fluctuations.
+{% maincolumn "assets/img/blog/008_ConfusionMatrix/trends_0020_0020_01.png" "Figure 10.
+The curves are essentially the same as for Case 1, but with pronounced statistical fluctuations.
 Note that the recall never fluctuates up: it stays even or decreases.
 In contrast, the precision fluctuates both up and down." %}

 Case 4: Imbalanced, high-statistics dataset, with class-1 scores mostly above class-0 scores

-{% maincolumn "assets/img/blog/008_ConfusionMatrix/trends_9500_0500_01.png" "Compared to Case 1, the recall hasn't changed, but its baseline, the queue rate, has shifted down as a whole.
+{% maincolumn "assets/img/blog/008_ConfusionMatrix/trends_9500_0500_01.png" "Figure 11.
+Compared to Case 1, the recall hasn't changed, but its baseline, the queue rate, has shifted down as a whole.
 The precision has also shifted down." %}

 See appendix [11.2](#MetricsVsThreshold) for a more detailed explanation of the above trends.